 Behind the forerunner are the German-specific SEPA Direct Debit is the well-known Credit Card.
 While everyone is familiar with Credit Card, SEPA Direct Debit might need some more explanation for non-Europeans - for that, we suggest reading more e.g. here.

 An important trend in recent years is that more payment service providers are used by online shops in Germany.
-Applying that tactic, payment methods like prepayment or invoice or even the whole payment process can be outsourced to a trusted and secured payment provider - like SOFORT, Klarna, or Mollie.
+Applying that practice, payment methods like prepayment or invoice or even the whole payment process can be outsourced to a trusted and secured payment provider - like SOFORT, Klarna, or Mollie.

 High return rates

-The return rate is quite high in Germany - every eighth order gets send back on average according to a study of the digital association Bitkom (Bitkom, 2018).
+Consequently, the return rate is quite high in Germany - every eighth order gets send back on average according to a study of the digital association Bitkom in 2018.
 Especially bad in this regard are the young compatriots aged 14-29 (who send 18 % back) and women (15 %).
 That women are above average might be also due to that they shop more fashion online – which usually has a very high return rate which gets as high as 70 % (Manning, 2021).
 So, when your target group is young women and you sell the newest fashion then you can expect a very high return rate.
 Otherwise, it might be possible to keep your return rates at a more acceptable ratio.
 Important to keep the return rate in Germany is to describe and show the product as good as possible and to really stick to your promises to meet the expectation of your German customers.

 For non-European vendors, it is important to know that the online shopper has the right to send back the purchased article within 14 days without needing to give a reason for the withdrawal.
 Also, it is noticeable that it is standard to have a customer-friendly return policy with a period of 30 or more days.